OchiengPaul442/airqo-icon-library-min/docs/SECURITY.md

 ### Authentication & Authorization

-- All package releases and website deployments are restricted to repository administrators only
+- All package releases are restricted to repository administrators only
 - GitHub Actions workflows that handle releases are protected to require administrator approval
 - Authentication is managed through GitHub's permissions system with strict role-based access control